Education and Community

-These resources are in two parts.
+These resources are in three parts and have been prepared to provide supplementary information for 2nd level students and teachers visiting an exhibition.
 Please click on the following links to download the resource documents.

 Includes general information about visiting a museum or gallery and information about the Irish Museum of Modern Art in particular.

-Part 2: Teachers’ Resources Patrick Scott IMAGE SPACE LIGHT (Adobe PDF - 4.84MB)
+Teachers Resources: Patrick Scott Image Space Light (Adobe PDF - 4.84MB)

 Information and resources for teachers and students about the Patrick Scott exhibition focusing on a select number of art works featured in the exhibition.

-Second Level Resource: Rivane Neuenschwander Part 1 (Adobe PDF - 163KB)
+Second Level Resource: Rivane Neuenschwander Part 1 (Adobe PDF - 163K)

 Second Level Resource: Rivane Neuenschwander Part 2 (Adobe PDF - 749KB)